 Organizing these groups can be as informal as two families taking turns walking their students to school or as structured as a route with meeting points, a timetable, and a regularly rotated schedule of trained volunteers.

-Education: Bike Riding and Walking Safety Classes
+Education: Bike and Pedestrian Safety Classes

 Planning and Infrastructure